elyse-endlich/elyse-endlich/README.md

 - 👋 Hi, I’m Elyse! @elyse-endlich
 - 👀 I’m interested in statistical language analysis, social media scraping, and predictive modeling of language!
 - 🌱 I’m currently brushing up on Python and SQL and making some portfolio projects.
-- 💞️ I'm open to work!
-Please contact me if I seem like a good fit for your organization.
-In my spare time, I’m looking to collaborate on Kaggle challenges!
+- 💞️ In my spare time, I’m looking to collaborate on Kaggle challenges!
 I've never done one before but they sound really interesting.
 - 📫 How to reach me: you can email me at elyse (dot) endlich (at) gmail (dot) com!

 <!---